Project status: Closed

 In mid-2021 the community was invited to provide feedback on potential solutions to address paving trip hazards.
 We heard the community values safety and accessibility, shade and increased amenity.

 Following feedback from the community we carried out a feasibility study which has helped identify the preferred solution to address paving and associated trip hazards.
-A preliminary design was released.
+A preliminary design was released with comments invited between 16 August and 11 September 2022.
+Minor amendments were made to the design in response to feedback about flooding concerns.
+The final designs are now available.

 We looked at